Logic MT24, Proofs in propositional logic

 \[((\lnot \phi \to \chi) \to ((\lnot \phi \to \lnot \chi) \to \phi))\]

 is an instance of the axiom A3.
-By modus ponents twice, we can conclude $\Gamma \vdash \phi$.
+By modus ponens twice, we can conclude $\Gamma \vdash \phi$ (this is effectively a proof of the contradiction lemma).

 Suppose $\Gamma \vdash \phi$.
 Then $\Gamma \cup \{\lnot \phi\}$ is inconsistent, since $\Gamma \cup \{\lnot \phi\} \vdash \phi$ and $\Gamma \cup \{\lnot \phi\} \vdash \lnot \phi$.